|7/1 ARM (adjustable rate)||N/A||N/A|

 Are you preparing to buy a home in the Keystone State?
 The process can be exciting but complicated if you’ve never been through it before.
 One of the most confusing parts of buying a home is understanding your mortgage rate.
 Benzinga will walk you through what you need to know about mortgage rates so you can find the best mortgage company in Pennsylvania.

-The Best Mortgage Lenders in Pennsylvania are:
+The Best Mortgage Lenders in Pennsylvania for Rates:

 What is a Mortgage Rate?